Using the Online Debugging with Java Lambda Functions

-Number of debug sessions for an account is limited for now.
-You can start 2 concurrent debug session at a time.
-You can contact us from email@example.com or intercom bubble on the right bottom corner of Thundra console if you want to increase your concurrent session limits.
+The number of debugging sessions an account can perform is limited for now.
+Currently, you can start two concurrent debugging sessions at a time.
+You can contact us at email@example.com or via the intercom bubble on the right-hand bottom corner of the Thundra console if you want to increase your concurrent session limits.

-The authentication token you get from the Thundra console.
+The authentication token you receive from the Thundra console.
 This field is required and there is no default value.

-The unique session name to identify current debug session among the other concurrent debug sessions.
-The default value is "default".
+The unique session name that identifies a current debugging session from other concurrent debugging sessions.
+The default value is "default."

-The broker host address that Thundra connects to start a debug session with your IDE.
+The broker host address to which Thundra connects to start a debugging session with your IDE.
 The default value is "

 The broker port that Thundra uses to connect the broker.
 The default value is 444.

-The maximum amount of time in milliseconds that your function should wait until a debug session request is coming from the IDE.
+The maximum amount of time in milliseconds that your function should wait until a debugging session request comes from the IDE.
 The default value is 60000.

-Boolean value to enable Thundra debugger logs.
+The Boolean value that enables Thundra debugger logs.
 The default value is false.

-Boolean value to enable/disable to Thundra debugger.
-It can be set to the true to enable the debugger (authentication token environment variable should also be set), and setting it to the false disables the Thundra debugger.
+The Boolean value that enables/disables the Thundra debugger.
+It can be set to true to enable the debugger (the authentication token environment variable should also be set), and it can be set to false to disable the Thundra debugger.